tibor-mirnic/maplibregl-mapbox-request-proxy/README.md

 # maplibregl-mapbox-request-proxy

-This repo provides an example on how to secure access token, reqiured by `MapBox`, by proxying requests.
+This repo provides an example on how to secure access token, required by `MapBox`, by proxying requests.

 Most of the heavy lifting is done on the client side.
 Server has two purposes: